Implementing the Care Act 2014: Building social resources to prevent, reduce or delay needs for care and support in adult social care in England

 Local Authority Case Studies

-A diverse mix of case studies will be selected in terms of geography and approach – to include examples of:
+A diverse mix of case studies were selected in terms of geography and approach – and included examples of:

 - Local Area Co-ordination / Neighbourhood Networking

 - Strengths based conversations at point of first contact